 Your payments may increase during the Arrangement because your finacial circumstances have improved.
 Any payments added to the end are payable at this rate.
 Not the lower rate of the payments missed.

-You should have to make up payments missed due to a payment break by increasing your ongoing payments.
+You should not have to make up payments missed due to a break by increasing your ongoing payments.